Whether you like it extra crispy or slightly tender, here are two mess-free ways for how to cook bacon in the oven to perfection, every time!

 Preheat oven to 400°F. Lay the parchment paper flat on a cookie sheet.
 Arrange the bacon on the parchment paper.
 You can let the edges touch, but do not overlap it.

-Cook for 12 minutes, then flip the bacon over to allow the other side to cook as well.
+Cook for 12 minutes on the middle rack of the oven, then flip the bacon over to allow the other side to cook as well.
 Check at the 15 minute mark and see if your bacon is crispy enough for your liking.
+Tip: Rotate the baking tray halfway through the cooking time for even results!

 When bacon is cooked to your desired doneness, remove from oven.